 The musical paths of Frank Sinatra and Count Basie crossed two years later for what would be the final time on record.
 The album was 1966’s Sinatra at the Sands, again arranged and conducted by Quincy Jones and featuring many of the same band members as on The Complete Studio Recordings.
 As in its original studio recording, “Fly Me to the Moon” positively sizzled.
 Hopefully this, one of the greatest live albums of all time, will follow from Concord, perhaps even expanded to a “complete” form with Count Basie Live at the Sands (Before Frank) which documents the Basie band’s opening set at the Las Vegas landmark.

 Think back to the punning album title It Might As Well Be Swing.
 Sorry, Count.
 Sorry, Frank.
-Listening to these titanic albums in this lovingly-produced reissue, it’s evident that it simply must be swing!
+Listening to these titanic albums, it’s evident that it simply must be swing!